prody/ProDy/doc/examples/dynamics/pca/eda.rst

 >>> saveModel(eda)
 'mdm2.eda.npz'

-:func:`loadModel` function can be used to load this object without any loss.
+:func:`~.loadModel` function can be used to load this object without any loss.

 Print data
 -------------------------------------------------------------------------------